techcodex/datafeed/README.md

 ```bash
 php artisan process:data
 ```
-2. This command will ask two arguments from you the first argument will be the data source from which you want to read the data from e.g (Data file, Api, Database) and the second argument will be the datafile path which you want to import if the datafile is data file then provide the path to the file and if the datasource is api then provide Api link
+2. This command will ask two arguments from you, the first argument will be the **Data Source** from which you want to read the data from e.g (Data file, Api, Database, etc) and the second argument will be the datafile **path** which you want to import.
+If the data source is data file then provide the path to the file and if the datasource is api then provide Api link.
-3. This processData command will be responsible to process datafile which is located under `app\Console\Commands\ProcessData.php`
+3. This `processData.php` command will be responsible to process datafile which is located under `app\Console\Commands\ProcessData.php`
 4. The command will process the datafile and store the data into database
-5. The command will print Data processed successfully in the terminal upon successful insertion into database otherwise it will print error message in terminal
+5. The command will print **Data processed successfully** in the terminal upon successful insertion into database otherwise it will print error message in terminal and log file

 ## Change Database Driver
-1. if you want to use database other then mysql then you can specify which database to use in .env file change
+1. if you want to use database other than mysql then you can specify which database to use in .env file change
 ```ini
 DB_CONNECTION=mysql
 ```